 - quantify the potential impact of risks when producing realistic cost estimates of structural reforms

-This learning initiative will be organized in a highly participatory and interactive manner.
-Thus, the participants will be actively engaged in discussions through Q&A sessions and team work on case studies.
-Moreover, they will be strongly encouraged to exchange their national experiences, good practices and challenges.
+This learning initiative was organized in a highly participatory and interactive manner.
+Thus, the participants were actively engaged in discussions through Q&A sessions and team work on case studies.
+Moreover, they were strongly encouraged to exchange their national experiences, good practices and challenges.

 Public officials from countries across South East Europe, in particular the countries under the EU’s 2014-2020 Instrument for Pre-Accession (IPA), working in the following institutions: